-As a service to the university’s graduate students, the library provides a graduate study room equipped with six computers.
+As a service to the University’s graduate students, the library provides a graduate study room equipped with six computers.
 This lab provides a quiet atmosphere for graduate students.
 The PCs offer the same programs that are available on the library STEP Lab computers, including MS Office, Acrobat, Internet Explorer, Math Lab, and other applications.
-Students are expected to comply with the university's Computing and Network Policy.
+Students are expected to comply with the University's Computing and Network Policy.
 Access may be requested from the Circulation Department.

 Wireless Network Connections

-To further serve the university and the library, ITWS has a responsibility to expand and maintain the Dupré Library website, LibGuides CMS and other web applications.
-The library web site contains information on the library and its services, pages for reference questions and comments, Interlibrary Loan requests, library instruction requests, chat application, and other features.
+To further serve the University and the library, ITWS has a responsibility to expand and maintain the Dupré Library website, LibGuides CMS and other web applications.
+The library web ite contains information on the library and its services, pages for reference questions and comments, Interlibrary Loan requests, library instruction requests, chat application, and other features.
 LibGuides CMS is a highly-acclaimed web-based application used to create content-rich, 21st century, interactive multimedia guides to library resources.
 Other resources ITWS is involved in include the library's Moodle page, Archivists' TookKit, Textbook Clearinghouse, EBSCO Discovery, digital signage and social networks.

 Web Style and Accessibility

 Library web pages should provide a visually appealing design and a favorable user experience.
 Responsibility of the design and content of specific library web pages, including LibGuides pages, are designated to a specific representative of that particular department or service, such as Special Collections or Reference & Research Services.
-However, these pages must maintain a style consistent with the library's design and must follow the web style of the university; any deviation from the standard design must be approved.
+However, these pages must maintain a style consistent with the library's design and must follow the web style of the University; any deviation from the standard design must be approved.

-Since access to library resources by all university patrons is a primary mission of the library, it must attempt to maintain compliance with accessibility standards in the library's web site.
+Since access to library resources by all university patrons is a primary mission of the library, it must attempt to maintain compliance with accessibility standards in the library's website.
 For example, all pages must have "Alt" text alternatives when graphics are displayed.
 Animated and excessive graphics, blinking text, large files and multiple layers are discouraged.
 Clear navigation and appropriate markup are encouraged.
-To achieve accessibility, it is recommended that all library web pages conform to national and international web standards, explained in the university's Web Style Guide Accessibility policy.
+To achieve accessibility, it is recommended that all library web pages conform to national and international web standards, explained in the University's Web Style Guide Accessibility policy.
 Explore the Web Accessibility Initiative in greater detail.
 For more information on access in general, refer to the Dupré Library Accessibility Services Policy.